 They are sent digital badge, and directions for certification maintenance and use of the certification.

-Certifications are add to the HL7 site and announced publicly.
+Certifications are added to the HL7 site and announced publicly.
 Test is developed and maintained using a formal certification test development process to ensure fair relevant and legally defensible criteria.

 Applications are picked randomly for audit.
 Auditing is manual by an established audit team and consists of reviewing application and CV and making contacts with references, etc. as needed.